What is re-entry?

 How do I request re-entry?

-If you would like to request re-entry services from the Children's Division, you must complete a Chafee Aftercare Support Application.
-Make sure to include how re-entry would be in your best interest when answering the question "What would you like the Chafee Foster Care Independence Program to do for you?"
+You must complete an Aftercare Support Application.
+Be sure to explain how re-entry would be in your best interest when you answer the question, "What would you like the Chafee Foster Care Independence Program to do for you?"
 If you need help with this application, contact your local Children's Division office.

 - The court that previously exercised jurisdiction